Tips and recommendations for healthy travel to top destinations

 Learn more about the travel visa requirements for top destinations

 Cholera is a bacterial infection found in food or water sources contaminated with feces (poop).
-Between 3 and 5 million cases and over 100,000 deaths occur every year.
+Over 600 million people throughout the globe are at risk of contracting cholera.
+Between 3 and 5 million cases are reported each year accounting for over 100,000 deaths.
+Cholera cases are often under reported.

 Symptoms of cholera usually appear after two to three days and include:

-You may need a cholera vaccine, depending on the particulars of your trip.
+You may need a cholera vaccine, depending on where you are traveling and what you may be doing.
 Cholera generally spreads through contaminated food or water.
 Contamination is usually caused by faulty sewage systems or contact with infected water.

 Travelers to the Caribbean, Africa and/or Southeast Asia should consider receiving the cholera vaccine.